 The Northwestern University Feinberg School of Medicine designates this Enduring Material for a maximum of 0.25 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Robert Kushner, MD, receives a consulting fee from Novo Nordisk and Weight Watchers.
-Content reviewer, Joseph Bass, MD, has nothing to disclose.
 Course director, Robert Rosa, MD, has nothing to disclose.
 Planning committee member, Erin Spain, has nothing to disclose.
 Feinberg School of Medicine's CME Leadership and Staff have nothing to disclose: Clara J. Schroedl, MD, Medical Director of CME, Sheryl Corey, Manager of CME, Allison McCollum, Senior Program Coordinator, Katie Daley, Senior Program Coordinator, and Rhea Alexis Banks, Administrative Assistant 2.